lyanrarue/personal-site/content/Projects/quickhull_pedagogical_aide.md

 ## Back Story

 This was my final project for my Computational Geometry course during my final semester of school.
-For our project, we had to make a visual representation of a computational geometry algorithm we had covered during the semester.
+For our project, we had to make a visual representation of any algorithm we covered during the semester.
 I chose to make mine on the [QuickHull algorithm for finding a Convex Hull](https://dpd.cs.princeton.edu/Papers/BarberDobkinHuhdanpaa.pdf).

 There's more info on the site, feel free to check it out, and be sure to play with the [interactive app](https://lyanrarue.github.io/convex-hull/#/aide).